 How are grants administered once they are awarded?

-Grants are awarded to private individuals or directly to an organization.
-Grants to individuals are disbursed based on submitted expense receipts.
-Grants administered through a post-secondary institution such as a university or college, or to a recognized charitable organization may be disbursed to the organization in one lump sum.
+Grants can be awarded to either private individuals or to organizations.
+Grants to individuals and organizations that are not charities are disbursed as reimbursements based on receipted expenses.
+Grants administered through a post-secondary institution such as a university or college, or to a registered charity, may be disbursed to the organization in one lump sum.

 Recipients, whether individuals or organizations, will be asked to provide interim reports to the Foundation’s Board twice annually, until the completion of the project, at which point a final report must be submitted.
 Additionally, we ask that two copies of any published material supported by a Plett Foundation grant be submitted to the Foundation with the final report and that the financial support of the Plett Foundation be acknowledged in any publications or promotional materials related to the project.